A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

-Having thus established (i)~that it is only necessary to consider boson loops spanning from one preon to another within a single composite fermion, and (ii)~that all bosons in these loops are effectively massless over the length scales involved, these loop corrections may be evaluated as follows:
+Having thus established \begin{itemize} \item the diagrams which need to be evaluated to compute vector boson loop corrections to \fref{fig:Wmassbosoncorrsnew}(i), and \item that all bosons in these loops are effectively massless over the length scales involved, \end{itemize} these loop corrections may be evaluated as follows.

-\paragraph{Gluon loops: } It is convenient to work in the $e_{ij}$ basis of $\gl{3}{R}$.
-A gluon may arise from one preon and be absorbed by another, as in \fref{fig:Wmassbosoncorrs}(ii), or be emitted and absorbed by the same preon as in \fref{fig:Wmassbosoncorrs}(iii).
-Note that the choice of preon propagator to evaluate in the QL mean-field regime in \fref{fig:Wmassbosoncorrs}(iii) prevents this diagram being reduced to a foreground self-energy diagram and requires its inclusion in the calculation of $m_W^2$.

-There are three choices of source preon and three choices of sink preon, for a total of nine gluon loop correction diagrams.
-By $\GLTR$ symmetry, all of these make equal contributions to $m_W^2$.
-It is convenient to work in the $e_{ij}$ basis of $\gl{3}{R}$, evaluate the correction associated with a gluon which is off-diagonal in colour, and multiply by nine.

-For such a diagram, the vertices are each associated with a factor of $f$, lasing in the presence of the QL yields a factor of $\NQL+1$, and the definition of a fermion introduces a factor of $1/3$.
-As the boson is off-diagonal, the loop correction attracts a structural factor of $10/3$ analogous to that seen when calculating the $W$ boson correction to the electromagnetic anomaly \cite{peskin1995}, though found to add to, rather than subtract from, the original vertex.
-A factor of six arises from the admissible permutations of preon colour, but this results in a double-counting on integrating over preon position (corresponding to interchange of both position and colour), reducing this factor to three.
-The Gaussian integral yields $1/(2\pi)$.
-The net correction associated with this diagram is therefore of weight